saranonearth/MotionGraphics_Workshop/README.md

 ## Common Terms

 ###### Composition
 >A composition is a container that stores layers of video, audio, text, etc. Compositions are essentially independent timelines, so you can think of each composition as being a separate movie project.
-In other words,it is like a sandwich having various layers.
+In other words,it is like a sandwich having various layers of eatables.

 ###### Frames